GMPA’s Money Matters Programme

 To find out more about Money Matters, please contact our Head of Programmes Daniel Oliver.

-Funding from Kellogg’s and support from Citizens Advice
+Funding and support

-This Programme is funded by Kellogg’s.
+This programme is funded by Kellogg’s.
 Kellogg’s has been supporting school breakfast clubs in the UK since 1998 helping to alleviate child hunger.
 Kellogg’s funding for GMPA’s Money Matters Programme is driven by a desire to understand how they can further support low income families.

 Citizens Advice provides free, confidential and impartial advice to millions of people every year and their expertise and resources will be a valuable aid to the project.
 The Financial Inclusion Officer involved in the delivery of this Programme is on secondment from Citizens Advice Stockport, Oldham, Rochdale and Trafford (CASORT).